 One day, the industry gets slammed for its carbon footprint, the next for its water usage and the next over animal welfare concerns and deforestation.
-Oftentimes, making progress in one area opens up a company to criticism in another and forces tradeoffs of one good for another — pitting, for instance, gains in land-use efficiency against biodiversity needs.
+Oftentimes, making progress in one area opens up a company to criticism in another and forces tradeoffs of one good against another — pitting, for instance, gains in land-use efficiency against biodiversity needs.
 Competing environmental concerns sometimes prompt food manufacturers and retailers to give in on one issue even if it means compromising strategies on another, including some that might lead to lower emissions over the long run.

 The results are not always optimal, with external stakeholders often focusing on single issues rather than taking a holistic approach to sustainability.
-Addressing one sustainability concern can cause another to pop up, leaving food companies playing a never-ending game of “whack-a-mole.”
+Addressing one sustainability concern can cause another to pop up, leaving food companies playing a game of “whack-a-mole.”

 For example, environmental nongovernmental organizations (NGOs) have persuaded some leading food companies to eliminate palm oil from their supply chains because of its negative effects on the planet.
 These include deforestation and threatening biodiversity.

 But the issue isn’t entirely black and white.
 Palm oil has one of the highest yields per hectare of oil-producing crops, which makes it cheap to grow and attractive to farmers.
 If food companies can’t use palm oil, then is there an alternative oil that isn’t bad for the planet?
-That answer isn’t so clear as other oil-producing plants also threaten rainforests and wildlife habitats.
+That answer isn’t clear, as other oil-producing plants also threaten rainforests and wildlife habitats.